LuXDAmore/nuxt-prune-html/README.md

 ### Advices

-- The plugin is not activated during `development` so, to test the some results, be sure to check the `production-deployment` of [nuxtjs](https://nuxtjs.org/docs/2.x/get-started/commands#production-deployment);
 - Before setting up the module, try to [Disable JavaScript With Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/javascript/disable) while navigate your website, **this is how your website appear to a Bot (with this module activated)**;
 - If you `generate` your site it's not possibile to check the *user-agent*, so i choose to always prune HTML (you can disable this behavior by setting the `hookGeneratePage` configuration value to `false`);
 - If you use some `<client-only>` components, you should prepare a version that is visually the same with the [placeholder slot](https://nuxtjs.org/api/components-client-only/);